Generic name: testosterone injection [ tes-TOS-ter-one ]

-What is Testosterone Enanthate (testosterone injection)?
+What is Testosterone Enanthate?

-Testosterone injection is used in men and boys to treat conditions caused by a lack of this hormone, such as delayed puberty, impotence, or other hormonal imbalances.
-Testosterone injection is also used in women to treat breast cancer that has spread to other parts of the body.
+Testosterone Enanthate is used in men and boys to treat conditions caused by a lack of this hormone, such as delayed puberty, impotence, or other hormonal imbalances.
+This medicine is not for use in treating low testosterone without certain medical conditions or due to getting older.

-Testosterone injection may also be used for other purposes not listed in this medication guide.
+Testosterone Enanthate may also be used for purposes not listed in this medication guide.

-You should not receive this medication if you have:
+You should not be treated with this medicine if you are allergic to testosterone, or if you have:

 male breast cancer;

 an allergy to castor oil or sesame oil.

 Testosterone Enanthate is not for use in women who are pregnant.
 This medicine can harm an unborn baby.

 Tell your doctor if you have ever had:

 a heart attack or stroke;